invertase/react-native-firebase-authentication-example/docs/facebook-auth.md

 4. Generate development key hash (as instructed in **Facebook Developer Dashboard**).

-5. Add the generated resources to your project, you only need to update [android/app/res/values/strings.xml](android/app/res/values/strings.xml) everything else is already included.
-You can perform global search for `<!-- [android] facebook_app_id -->` and `<!-- [android] fb_login_protocol_scheme -->` comments to find exact places where these details should be placed.
+5. Add the generated resources, Facebook App ID and Client Token to your project, with an update to [android/app/res/values/strings.xml](template/android/app/res/values/strings.xml) and [android/app/src/main/AndroidManifest.xml](template/android/app/src/main/AndroidManifest.xml) everything else is already included.
    ![android strings](/docs/assets/android-strings.png)

 6. The rest of the native implementation is already pre-configured.